Skip to Main Content

 Where to Put the Attribution

-• Provide the relevant attribution next to the embedded media content (preferred method).
+• Provide the relevant attribution next to or near any embedded media content (preferred method).

-• Create a separate web page where you can provide a credit list of all materials you used.
+• Publish a separate website/webpage where you can provide a credit list of all materials you used.